Pier Paolo Vergerio: Exile

-Instead of responding to a second summons by the Nuncio Della Casa to appear before the tribunal in Venice, on May 1, 1549, he left Italy forever.
+Instead of responding to a second summons by the Nuncio Della Casa to appear before the tribunal in Venice, on 1 May 1549, he left Italy forever.
 The experiences at Spiera's sick-bed had brought Vergerio to a decision.
 The twelve treatises which he produced at Basel in 1550 supply information regarding his position.
-Meanwhile, the second trial had been conducted in Venice in absentia and was confirmed at Rome, July 3, 1549.
+Meanwhile, the second trial had been conducted in Venice in absentia and was confirmed in Rome, 3 July 1549.
 Vergerio was convicted of heresy in 34 points, deposed from his episcopal dignity, and made subject to arrest.

-At that time, however, he was in the Swiss Grisons, and became active in a brisk round of polemics.
+At that time, however, he was in the Swiss Grisons and became active in a brisk round of polemics.
 His themes were the papacy, its origin and policy; the jubilees; saint and relic veneration, and the like.
-Vergerio continued in the Grisons till 1553, when he heeded a call from Duke Christopher of Württemberg to write and travel on behalf of Evangelical doctrine.
+Vergerio continued in the Grisons till 1553 when he heeded a call from Duke Christopher of Württemberg to write and travel on behalf of Evangelical doctrine.